M0nizar/xml_tps/td6/homwork.md

 let $diff := xs:integer($current/date/annee) - xs:integer($previous/date/annee)
 where $diff > 10
 return <album serie="{$serie}" titre="{$current/titre}" ecart="{$diff}"/>
 ```
+> * explanation :
+>    * looping over each unique series then get albums of each serie sorted by year, then loop through albums and calculate the difference between an album and previous one, if the difference is > 10 return it if not skip to next iteration.
 9. Find authors who participated in multiple different series :
 ```xq
 for $author in distinct-values(doc("albums.xml")//auteur)